tetrotibo/collisiondetector/README.md

 ## Collision & Debug Mechanics

-The user navigates a test shape using either a game controller or keyboard.
-Shapes can be toggled between forms like squares and circles to simulate different object types.
+The user controls falling or moving **tetrominoes** using either a game controller or keyboard.
+These geometric shapes collide with static and dynamic targets in a pixel-perfect environment, allowing users to inspect collision boundaries with high visual fidelity.

-Collisions are detected at the pixel level and visualized in real time using outlines, impact markers and state overlays.
+Real-time overlays display outlines, bounding boxes and impact points.
 The system also handles:
-- single-frame inputs
+- single-frame input timing
-- contact angle feedback
+- rotation and movement logic
-- consistent motion via delta time
+- consistent physics via delta time smoothing

-Its layered display system and toggle controls allow developers to isolate specific behaviors for in-depth testing.
+Designed as a visual debugging tool, the prototype isolates edge cases and micro-collisions in fast-paced environments similar to arcade-era gameplay.

 ## Built With